-I’ve tried the classic shakshuka, and I must say, I love this gochujang version even more.
-It’s the perfect balance of savory, spicy, and comforting.
+Iโve tried classic shakshuka, and I love it, but Iโll be honest, I love this gochujang version even more.

-One pantry staple we can't live without is gochujang red chili pepper paste.
-Ever since my family fell in love with tteokbokki, we always keep it stocked in the fridge.
-Gochujang’s versatile flavor inspired me to create this Gochujang Shakshuka, giving the traditional dish an exciting Asian twist.
-This recipe combines a rich, spicy tomato base with the deep, complex flavors of gochujang for a meal that satisfies my family’s craving for Korean-inspired heat.
+One pantry staple we canโt live without is gochujang red chili pepper paste.
+Ever since my family fell hard for tteokbokki, we keep it stocked in the fridge at all times.
+That deep, savory heat inspired me to create this Gochujang Shakshuka, giving the traditional dish an exciting Korean-inspired twist.

 Jump to:

-- Bold and spicy flavor with a Korean twist
+- Bold, spicy flavor with a Korean twist

 What is Shakshuka?

-Shakshuka (pronounced shahk-SHOO-kah) is a North African and Middle Eastern dish.
-It features eggs poached in a flavorful tomato sauce.
+Shakshuka (pronounced shahk-SHOO-kah)is a North African and Middle Eastern dish made with eggs poached in a spiced tomato sauce.

 Ingredients

-- Olive Oil: For sautéing the vegetables and aromatics.
+- Olive Oil: For sautรฉing the vegetables and aromatics.

 - Aromatics: Garlic and onion provide the base flavor for the sauce.